novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-287.md

 Among these, the most favorable news was the IPO announcement of Jungle Japan.

-Initially, as soon as Son Jung-ui started servicing Jungle Japan, he began preparing for an IPO on the Tokyo Stock Exchange, and now they were on the verge of listing.
+Initially, as soon as Son Jung-yi started servicing Jungle Japan, he began preparing for an IPO on the Tokyo Stock Exchange, and now they were on the verge of listing.

 『Jungle Japan attracts over 800 billion yen on the first day of public offering...』